MedXProtocol/ipfs-service/README.md

 This service containerizes IPFS using Docker.
 We can configure IPFS to allow requests from certain hosts.

+NOTE: This Ansible playbook is very racey when run the first time.
+When you setup a new server you'll probably need to run it three times; once to instatiate EC2, the next to install packages and start the docker service, then finally to start the docker containers.

 # Setup

 1. Copy over config file